How to rank a new affiliate site easily and fast in Google is a thing of the past.

 Here’s how it’s done on Lisa’s Simple SEO checklist post:

 Pro tip– write it in boldface.
-That is another very weak ranking signal for Google’s algorithm, and it is also good user experience, because people will quickly realize they’re on the right page.
+That is another very weak ranking signal for Google’s algorithm, and it is also a good user experience because people will quickly realize they’re on the right page.

-By this point, you will also have your target phrase in title, SEO title, URL, and heading tags.
+By this point, you will also have your target phrase in the title, SEO title, URL, and heading tags is how to rank a new affiliate website.

 This sounds like advanced stuff, but it’s really easy